20tab/django-uwsgi-template-legacy/README.md

 ## Configuration

-- To configure project with virtualenv and required empty directories check requirements.txt to customize your virtualenv and than:
+- To configure project with virtualenv and required empty directories:
+  - check requirements.txt to customize your virtualenv
+  - check <project_name>.ini to customize your workarea root and project root
+  - and than:
 ```
 fab configure_project
 ```
 into your project directory.

 - To merge your project with git repository: